CosmicAsad/FSF-Milestone-Project-4/README.md

 The main homepage image used on the site is a free stock image taken from Pexels https://www.pexels.com/photo/blue-vinyl-record-playing-on-turntable-1389429/

 ---

+#### NOTE: This project is for learning purposes only.
+The store does not exist, and as such there are no products being sold.
+There is no promotion taking place.
+All albums and their respective artworks belong to their respective owners.

 A list of sources used to provide images for the album covers for the Pop CDs featured on the site:

 1. [Ed Sheeran - Divide](https://www.amazon.co.uk/%C3%B7-Divide-Ed-Sheeran/dp/B01MY72DBS?ref_=Oct_s9_apbd_oup_hd_bw_b2uau&)